Loading

 If you are concerned that you are unable to help your child control their anger, you could speak to their school or early years setting.
 Many children get angry and sometimes their anger can last a long time.
 Schools and early years settings will have supported lots of parents to help them understand the same issues.

 If anger becomes regular and uncontrollable you may need to seek further help and support.
-You can contact a member of the 0-19 Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
+You can contact a member of the 0-19 Healthy Child Service team by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

 You can also contact your GP, who can help you access support.